ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 SCREENSHOT

-With Banana Cake Pop you have the best solution to manage you distributed GraphQL setup.
+With Banana Cake Pop you have the best solution to manage your distributed GraphQL setup.

 <Video videoId="KfBV3GQ3760" />